maximilian-rost/BD_LLM_Access/README.md

-# BD_LLM_Access
+# How to access LLMs?

+*Space for a cool header*

-** Completion **
+## Completion Models

-We provide the following models:
+For BCX'24 Bosch Digital_ provides access to these completion models:

 | **OpenAI** | **Llama 2** | **Mistral.ai** |
 |------------|-------------|----------------|
 | gpt-3.5    | Llama-7b    | Mistral-7b     |
 | gpt-4      | Llama-70b   |                |

-* All models are provided in as chat/instruct finetuned variant.
+ *All models are provided as chat/instruct finetuned variant.
+For OpenAIs Quota Limites apply.*

-Access these models via python:
+To access these models via *python*:

 ```
-{
 import requests
 import json